chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_group_edit.rst

 ..
 This is an included how-to.

-Note: In order to edit a specific group, you need update permissions on that group.
+.. note:: In order to edit a specific group, you need update permissions on that group.
 Refer to the Managing Permissions article for more information about how to retrieve and update permissions.

 To edit a specific group in your organization: